TEAMLIGHTSABERS/FRC_Code/README.md

 # GitHub Revisited

-Start "WPILib VS Code" application and open the folder called "{Drive_Letter}:\Users\Public\GitHub\FRC_2024\2024_Robot_Code".
+Start "WPILib VS Code" application and open the folder called "{Drive_Letter}:\Users\Public\GitHub\FRC_Code\Robot_Code".
 Before doing anything else select the "Source Control" icon on the left-hand wall of the WPILib Application.
 This will change the left window pane to show GitHub Source control status and commands.
-At the top of this pane, below "Source Control Repositories", you will see your current "local" repository (FRC_2024) and the current local "branch" ("main") for that repository.
+At the top of this pane, below "Source Control Repositories", you will see your current "local" repository (FRC_Code) and the current local "branch" ("main") for that repository.
 Click on the branch and, at the bottom of the popup window, you will see your remote (on-line) development branch, which is called "Origin/LastnameDev
 ".
 Select your remote development branch and the local branch will then change to be your development branch.
 At this point any changes you make to the project are being made to your "development" branch code.
 Your changes will not change the "main" branch competition code until you have completed your developement, tested it, and have approved it as ready for competition.

 While you can make code changes, test your builds, deploy to, and even run the robot from the code in your 2024_Robot_Code folder; you should save often.
 Since you code is also managed by software source control, you should periodically commit your changes to source control (Git) using the "Commit" button on the Source Control pane.
 When you "Commit" the changes, you need to provide a comment above it to be stored as a record of what was was changed in this "Commit" operation.
 So you should "Commit" often enough to keep the Comment for what was changed small.